-- a) Stop engine and remove spark plug wire(s). - b) Disengage neutral lock/park brake latches and release drive levers to lower spring force. - c) Remove the 5/16-18 whizlock nut securing the adjustment bolt to the drive wheel shield.
+- a) Stop engine and wait for all moving parts to stop.
+Remove key or spark plug wire(s). - b) Disengage neutral lock/park brake latches and release drive levers to lower spring force. - c) Remove the 5/16-18 whizlock nut securing the adjustment bolt to the drive wheel shield.
 Locate bolt assembly in the desired position as follows: